fsagini/zoning-api/docs/README.md

 ## Retries and Exponential Backoff

 Your endpoint should return a `200 OK` response to acknowledge that it received the webhook event.
-If the Zoning API does not receive a `200 OK` response, it will attempt to send the webhook event again.
+If the On demand API does not receive a `200 OK` response, it will attempt to send the webhook event again.
 You should process the webhook payload asynchronously.
 This is because webhook endpoint has a timeout of 10 secs, so any extensive processing that blocks the response may result in timeouts and unnecessary webhook retries.

 In case of delivery failure, our service will retry sending the webhook.
 Retries use an exponential backoff strategy, which means the delay between retries will progressively get longer to a maximum of 24 hours.